The Hanged Man

 “Omne Uno Implicitur, Quod Non Attingitur Ipsum.”

-“You assume paths are linear.
+“You think paths are linear?
 What if they’re not?”
-I say.
-“Then I guess I’m already on the right path,” ve replies.
+“Then I’m already on the right path.”
+Sunset slides off the polished steel like water.

 "We wanted to be,